 A committee that helped write the rules found they’ll likely make economic and racial inequities worse by further consolidating power in the hands of people who already control water rights, making permits to use water more expensive to acquire.

-Officials with the Confederated Tribes of Warm Springs objected to the rules for “starting at the wrong place, because they do not aim to restore groundwater levels to historic ones,” according to a state report summarizing more than 1,300 comments the water department got about the changes.
+While the Confederated Tribes of Warm Springs generally agreed with many of the proposed rules, tribal officials did object to the changes for “starting at the wrong place, because they do not aim to restore groundwater levels to historic ones,” according to a state report summarizing more than 1,300 comments the water department got about the changes.

 The rules take effect immediately once the water department files them with the Secretary of State.